Poison Ivy, Oak, and Sumac (cont.)

 - Oral antihistamines, such as diphenhydramine (Benadryl), can also help relieve itching.

 - For a more severe rash, a health-care professional may prescribe a high-potency steroid cream or an oral corticosteroid (such as prednisone).

 - Over-the-counter pain medication may be necessary for pain control.

 - Antibiotics may be prescribed if the rash becomes infected.
 Avoid scratching the rash to prevent the development of a bacterial infection.

-- Go to the nearest emergency department or call an ambulance if you experience an anaphylactic reaction (severe allergic reaction) characterized by difficulty breathing, difficulty swallowing, facial swelling, or if you are exposed and have had a previous severe reaction to these plants.
+- Go to the nearest emergency department or call an ambulance if experiencing an anaphylactic reaction (severe allergic reaction) characterized by difficulty breathing, difficulty swallowing, facial swelling, or if one is exposed and have had a previous severe reaction to these plants.
 Also seek medical care if the rash involves the genitals or the face or if the rash shows signs of infection.